Spin Hall effect generated by fluctuating vortices in type-II superconductors: Temperature dependence of vortex spin Hall effect

+where $\sigma_N$ is the the normal state conductivity.
+Note that, in the {\it absence} of vortex pinning effects that leads to the vortex glass ordering, not only that the vortex liquid state we are dealing with is a resistive state, but also that the Abrikosov vortex lattice without pinning exhibits the flux flow resistivity in response to the applied electric field~\cite{Rosenstein10}.
+As emphasized and clarified in Ref.~\cite{Ullah91}, the self-consistent Hartree approximation is applicable to such resistive states, as well as able to describe a smooth crossover from the normal state to the flux flow state.

 Figure~\ref{fig:fig_rho-T01} shows the resistivity $\rho= 1/\sigma_{xx}$ calculated using Eq.~(\ref{eq:sigmaxx_02}) as a function of temperature, where the resistivity is normalized by the normal state value $\rho_N= 1/\sigma_N$.
+In viewing the figure, it is important to recall that the mean-field transition temperature under magnetic field is given by $T^{\rm MFA}_{c}(h)/T_{\rm c0}= 1-h$, and that the lower temperature side below $T^{\rm MFA}_{c}(h)$ is still a fluctuation region due to the dimensional reduction of fluctuations as emphasized at the beginning of this section.
+This fluctuation region, i.e., the vortex liquid region, can be well discribed by the self-consistent Hartree approximation~\cite{Ullah91}.

 In Fig.~\ref{fig:fig_rho-T01}(a), temperature dependence of $\rho/\rho_N$ is plotted for a fixed strength of magnetic field $h$ with several different choices of the coefficient $b'$ in Eq.~(\ref{eq:FGL02}).
 Since the $b'$ value is known to measure the magnitude of the fluctuations~\cite{Chaikin-textbook}, with the increase of $b'$, the fluctuation region is widened.
 In Fig.~\ref{fig:fig_rho-T01}(b), the resistivity is plotted for a fixed value of $b'$ [Eq.~(\ref{eq:FGL02})] with several different strengths of the magnetic field $h$.
 From the figure we see that, with increasing the magnetic field, the onset of superconducting fluctuation is shifted to lower temperatures, as well as the width of the fluctuation region is enlarged.
 Note that such behaviors are well known not only in cuprate superconductors~\cite{Ikeda91} but also in conventional superconductors~\cite{Pourret09} (see Fig. 2 therein).
 The present calculation qualitatively captures these features.

 Now we discuss the vortex spin Hall conductivity $\delta \sigma^{\rm (SH)}_{xy}$.
 Figure~\ref{fig:fig_sigmaSxy01} shows the vortex spin Hall conductivity calculated using Eqs.~(\ref{eq:sigmaSHxy_03}) and (\ref{eq:Hartree01}) as a function of reduced temperature $\alpha_0= T/T_{\rm c0}-1+ h$.
 In Fig.~\ref{fig:fig_sigmaSxy01}(a), the $b'$ value is varied as $b'= 0.1, 0.05, 0.03$ while the strength of the magnetic field $h=0.01$ is fixed.
 From Fig.~\ref{fig:fig_sigmaSxy01}(a) we see that the magnitude of $b'$ does not affect the fluctuation region of the vortex spin Hall conductivity so much, but it controls the growth of $\delta \sigma^{\rm (SH)}_{xy}$ below the mean-field transition temperature ($\alpha_0= 0$).
 In Fig.~\ref{fig:fig_sigmaSxy01}(b), the strength of the magnetic field is varied as $h= 0.5, 0.1, 0.01$ while the value $b'=0.1$ is kept constant.
 From the figure we find that the strength of the magnetic field enlarges the fluctuation region as well as the magnitude of the vortex spin Hall conductivity.